I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 pip install -e '.[prefill,litellm]'

-Once setup is complete, call it directly from Python:
+Once setup is done, call it directly from Python:

 from model_router_toolkit.config import load_config, build_router_from_config